Irish Parliament suspended as protesters call for sanctions on Israel

 One man held up a sign that said “divest”, while another person carried a large Palestinian flag.

-After being ushered out of the public gallery and out of the grounds of Leinster House, the protesters told the PA news agency that while they welcomed recognition of Palestine, they wanted to call on Ireland to place sanctions on Israel.
+After being ushered out of the public gallery and out of the grounds of Leinster House, the protesters told the PA news agency that while they welcomed the recognition, they wanted Ireland to implement sanctions on Israel.

 They also called for the enactment of the Occupied Territories Bill and the Settlements Divestment Bill.